-Liability risks as an employee, for example for inadequate safety precautions or accidents at the workplace, are limited by providing corresponding instruction to all employees on safe conduct in the workplace, as well as by putting the organizational preconditions required by law into place.
-Sufficient consideration is given to accident prevention in particular by the prioritization of workplace safety throughout SMP through the work of the GUSi officers Gesundheitsförderung, Umweltschutz und Sicherheit (health promotion, environmental protection and safety)), i.e., tours, information and instructions on how to avoid, assess and report accidents with efforts to ensure countermeasures in all units.
-The occupational health and safety management system is certified in accordance with OHSAS 18001:2007.
+Liability risks as an employer, for example for inadequate safety precautions or accidents at the workplace, are limited by providing corresponding instruction to all employees on safe conduct in the workplace, as well as by putting the organizational preconditions required by law into place.
+Sufficient consideration is given to accident prevention in particular by the prioritization of workplace safety throughout SMP through the work of the GUSi officers (GUSi = Gesundheitsförderung, Umweltschutz und Sicherheit (health promotion, environmental protection and safety)), i.e., tours, information and instructions on how to avoid, assess and report accidents with efforts to ensure countermeasures in all units.
+The occupational health and safety management system is certified in accordance with ISO 45001:2018.

 The liability risks relating to harm to the environment can be considered low on account of the regular checks of technical equipment, checking and certification in accordance with DIN 14001:2004 and the compliance of the environmental management system with EC Regulation 1221/2009 pursuant to EMAS registration.
 All facilities that are relevant for environmental purposes are covered by environmental liability insurance.
-Any claims against SMP on the basis of the USchadG ["Gesetz über die Vermeidung und Sanierung von Umweltschäden": German Act Governing the Prevention and Restoration of Harm to the Environment] or other national implementing laws based on the European Environmental Liability Directive (2004/35/EC) are covered by environmental damage insurance.
+Any claims against SMP on the basis of the USchadG ["Gesetz über die Vermeidung und Sanierung von Umweltschäden": German Act Governing the Prevention and Restoration of Harm to the Environmental Liability Directive (2004/35/EC) are covered by environmental damage insurance.